Board of Trustees

 the needs of our students and to prepare them to have bright and prosperous futures.”

-With that in mind the CUSD president has become an avowed supporter of early childhood
+With that in mind the CUSD Vice-President has become an avowed supporter of early childhood

 education, believing passionately that greater access to the creative arts, such